 - Lucy Hillier (South Africa), Regional Host for (Western, Eastern and Southern) Africa

-- Gina Donoso (Belgium), Regional Host for Latin America & the Caribbean
+- Gina Donoso (Ecuador), Regional Host for Latin America & the Caribbean

 - Mohamed Elshazly (Turkey), Regional Host for the Middle East and North Africa